 MPprogramming.com

 90 min session on Logic Paradigm for C++ : Open to public!
 Bring Your own OBjects (BYOB) and logic will be provided in this 90 minute talk on general purpose declarative programming with the Logic paradigm (LP).
 In this code centric presentation, Roshan Naik takes you through the basics of LP, LP with Castor and Multiparadigm programming.
 See session details.

-::: Headlines
+::: Headlines :::

-For users and developers of Castor to discuss issues, collaborate, consider improvements, share code etc.
+Discuss issues, collaborate, consider improvements, share code etc.

+MPprogramming.com